[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Flexibility is the ability of joints to move in the maximum range.

-• Joint structure: Joint attached to various muscles, ligaments, cartilages and tendons, which makes the joint strong and flexible.
+• Joint structure: The Joint is attached to various muscles, ligaments, cartilages, and tendons, which makes the joint strong and flexible.

-• Ligament Elasticity: Ligament connects two bones.
-More the elasticity of ligament, greater is the flexibility of joints
+• Ligament Elasticity: The ligament connects two bones.
+More the elasticity of the ligament, the greater the flexibility of the joints

 • Age and gender: Flexibility decreases as the age progresses.
 Females are more flexible than males.